Research Interests: 20th-Century Brazil, Participation and Performance, Art & Pedagogy, Photography, Film, and New Media

 Committee Members: Cécile Fromont

-Savannah is a second-year doctoral student concentrating on sixteenth and seventeenth-century Mexico.
+Savannah is a doctoral student concentrating on sixteenth and seventeenth-century Mexico.
 She received a BA Magna Cum Laude with Honors in Art History and Religious Studies from the University of Iowa (2009) and a MA in Art History from the University of Illinois at Chicago (2011).
 Her MA thesis examined the 1584 retable commission by the indigenous municipal council of Huexotzinco, Mexico.
 Savannah’s research explores popular indigenous and African devotional practice, the construction of sacred spaces, death and disease, conversion, and religious imagery in colonial Mexico.
 Savannah recently completed an intensive summer course in Classical and Modern Nahuatl through the Zacatecas Institute for Teaching and Research in Ethnology (IDIEZ).

 Research Interests: Chinese Art, Religious architecture and art from the Tang (618-907) to Yuan dynasty (1271-1368), temple mural paintings